siffiejoe/lua-classy/README.md

 course, the usual colon-syntax is supported.
-If the class has an `__init` method defined, this method is called during construction of an object with the object as first argument, and any additional arguments given to the call of the class table.
+If the class has an `__init` method defined, this method is called during construction of an object with the object as first argument, and any additional arguments passed from the call of the class table.
 The `__init` method is never inherited by sub-classes, but you can of course call it via the class table (e.g. in the constructor of a sub-class).

 ```lua
 function SomeClass:__init( a, b )